The History and Culture of Colour

 The course is suitable for those with no prior experience of university study.

-You will need to have reading, listening and communication skills, including the ability to understand detailed ideas and information presented orally and in writing.
-You must be comfortable studying in English if it is not your first language.
-You will need basic digital skills, such as using a computer and navigating a website, to access the study materials.
+You will need to have reading, listening and communication skills, including the ability to understand detailed ideas and information presented verbally and in writing.
+You must be comfortable learning in English if it is not your first language.
+You will need basic digital skills, such as using a computer and navigating a website, to access the learning materials.

 Please note that the course booking deadline is 8 days before the course start date.